straysheep-dev/cheatsheets/pfsense/pfsense.md

 - [x] Use SSL/TLS for outgoing DNS
 - [x] [Optional] DHCP Registration / Static DHCP (Allows Dns resoultion of local `<hostname>.<localdomain>`)

+**IMPORTANT**: Be sure your `/var/unbound/unbound.conf` contains the DNS over TLS entries once you configure and apply them in the GUI.

 For logging, the following three configuration options can be applied.
 Only `log-queries` is uncommented here to avoid overwhealming the logs.

 Add any of the following to the DNS resolver's custom options under 'server':